This website has received hundreds of questions about troubleshooting air compressors.

 Start the compressor and monitor the operation, for a few minutes, looking for leaks or anything that looks or sounds unusual.
 If something appears off, shut the compressor down until whatever it is is fixed.

-I'd be surprised if there are any real issues, unless, of course, it has been poorly stored.
+I’d be surprised if there are any real issues, unless, of course, it has been poorly stored.
 Good luck.
-And if you have a problem, ask it on the forum (link at bottom of page) and we'll see if we can help fix it.
+And if you have a problem, ask about it (link at bottom of page) and we’ll see if we can help fix it.